 Often, your tax bill depends on a number of fluid factors, including: where you live, how old you are, what (and to whom) you give and whether you can (and do) benefit from available tax breaks.

-Even if Congress passes changes to the tax law in 2022, we suggest you speak with your tax advisors now to explore which of these 14 actions may suit your situation.
+But this year, you may be affected by some recently passed legislation.
+We suggest you speak with your tax advisors now to explore which of these 13 actions may suit your situation.

-Here are five actions to consider related to your 2021 tax returns.
+Here are five actions to consider for your 2022 returns.
 Which work for you?

 1. Contribute to IRAs.

-With a traditional IRA, you can contribute up to $6,000, or—if you were 50 years or older in 2021—up to $7,000 of your earned income.
-Moreover, those contributions are potentially deductible and, if not, may be used for conversions to Roth IRAs and possibly doubled even for non-working spouses.
-However, check with your tax advisor to determine whether any pending legislation still being actively considered by Congress would negate the benefit of such a conversion.
+With a traditional IRA, you can contribute up to $6,000, or—if you were 50 years or older in 2022—up to $7,000 of your earned income.
+Moreover, those contributions are potentially deductible and, even if not, may be used for conversions to Roth IRAs and possibly doubled via a contribution for a non-working spouse.

-- With a Roth IRA, subject to certain limitations, you can make non-deductible contributions up to the same limits for 2021 with the benefit that all growth, and future distributions, will be tax-free.1
+- With a Roth IRA, subject to certain limitations, you can make non-deductible contributions up to the same limits for 2022 with the benefit that all growth, and future distributions, will generally be tax-free.1

 - If you own a business that offers SEP or SIMPLE IRAs to employees, you have a grace period for making contributions to those accounts, based on the due date of the business’s or employer’s tax return, including extensions.